GEOS-ESM/GEOSgcm_GridComp/README.md

 2. Run `make` to build.
 This will create a binary called `TEST_MOIST`.

-3. Run `./TEST_MOIST /discover/nobackup/projects/geosongpu/physics_standalone_data/moist/fillq2zero/ <Dataset Number>`
+3. Run `./TEST_MOIST /discover/nobackup/projects/geosongpu/physics_standalone_data/moist/fillq2zero/ <Dataset Number>` to execute the standalone.
     - `/discover/nobackup/projects/geosongpu/physics_standalone_data/moist/fillq2zero/` contains the input and comparison dataset for the standalone.
     - `<Dataset Number>` can be set as an integer from `0` to `5`.

 ## Other Notes
-- The standalone verifies with the comparison dataset.
+- The standalone verifies with the comparison dataset when computing either on the CPU or GPU.
-- GPU execution is performed via OpenACC directives.
+- OpenACC directives can offload portions of standalone code to execute on the GPU.
-    - The `nvfortran` compiler has been tested up to version 23.11 and can build and execute the standalone using OpenACC directives.
+    - Version 23.x of the `nvfortran` compiler have been tested to build and execute offloaded code using OpenACC directives.
-    - The `gfortran` compiler has been tested up to version 11.4.0 and can build and execute the standalone using OpenACC directives.
+    - Versions 10.4.0 and 11.4.0 of the `gfortran` compiler with offload capability have been tested to build and execute offloaded code using OpenACC directives.
 - When compiling with `ifort`, the stack size may have to be set to unlimited (ex: With a bash shell, run `ulimit -s unlimited`) so that the standalone does not produce a segmentation fault.